The PEER team preparing tree ring samples (Photo courtesy of Dr. Febriamansyah)

 In this regard, the overall goal of this proposed project is to develop a sustainable and adaptive natural resources management system in West Sumatra province through cooperation between Columbia University and Andalas University integrating natural and social sciences approaches.
 Activities to achieve this goal are: (1) joint research between Andalas staff and LDEO experts on reconstructing climate variability in West Sumatra through tree-ring analysis, (2) support for two PhD students and four M.Sc. students on climate change, watershed management, water supply studies, and agriculture system studies, (3) development of the tree-ring research laboratory at Andalas, (4) organization of seminars and conferences for disseminating the results of the studies, (5) provision of training for Andalas staff, research students, and laboratory technicians, and (6) organization of a workshop for teaching module development.

-A no-cost extension through August 2017 was granted to the PEER team in order to allow the Dr. Febriamansyah complete his publications and dissemination of research results.
-A PhD student of PEER PI in Vietnam, Nguyen van Kien from An Giang University enrolled to complete her PhD study at Andalas University in Padang, and Dr. Febriamansyah expressed interest in supporting her PhD research, in collaboration with Dr. Van Kien.
-The student is now in the process of completion her comparative research studies at Andalas University.
-Following field work for data collection during the months of January - March 2017 (2nd semester), and data analysis during April- May 2017, the period of June - July, 2017 will be devoted to writing a journal article for publication.
-During the 3rd and 4th semester, the student will spend her time at An Giang University, to conduct fieldwork.
-During the 5th and 6th semester she will be conducting comparative analysis, produce her research paper, and finalize the dissertation.
+A no-cost extension through August 2017 was granted to the PEER team in order to allow Dr. Febriamansyah complete his publications and dissemination of research results.
+A PhD student of another PEER PI, Dr. Nguyen van Kien from An Giang University in Vietnam, enrolled to complete her PhD study at Andalas University in Padang, and Dr. Febriamansyah expressed interest in supporting her PhD research, in collaboration with Dr. Kien.
+As of the time the project ended, the student was in the process of completing her comparative research studies at Andalas University.

 | || |